 - Obesity screening and counseling for all age groups

 Individual state Medicaid plans are offered in a variety of delivery models which could include a traditional fee-for-service plan or Managed Medicaid plan.
 Within a particular state, and even between different delivery models of Medicaid plans in that particular state, Medicaid coverage for MNT can vary in how the plans cover MNT benefits including the specifics on the who, what, when, where and how the MNT benefit is defined.
-The Academy is working with Affiliate and DPG Reimbursement Representatives and other RDNs who bill Medicaid to define Medicaid coverage by state and to make this information available on the Academy's Medicaid MNT web page.
+The Academy is working with Affiliate and DPG Nutrition Services Payment Specialists and other RDNs who bill Medicaid to define Medicaid coverage by state and to make this information available on the Academy's Medicaid MNT web page.
 More information will be uploaded by state as reliable MNT coverage information is available.

 Introduction to the Medicaid Program